vertelab/odootools/README.md

 $ cd odootools
 $ /odootools: make

-Confirm odoobackup is installed by typing '$odoob [tab-tab]', outcome should be
+Confirm odoobackup is installed by typing '$odoob.. [tab-tab]', outcome should be:
 $ odoobackup
 ```